Salt Spring Island is a unique and spectacular place.

 We take pride in an active community, creative approaches to life and the arts, recreation, and growing healthy foods locally.
 We are surrounded by a marine environment that we cherish.

-How will our lives feel once we are exposed to anchoring freighters and tankers, as if refineries or heavy industry had been put down at our shores overnight?
+How will our lives feel once we are exposed to anchoring freighters and possibly tankers, as if refineries or heavy industry had been put down at our shores overnight?

 The first freighters have arrived to stay at Chocolate Beach, Beddis Beach, Price Beach, and the North End of Ruckle Park.
 More are to come.